grahamhorn/SupermarketPricing/README.md

 that the offer is always worthwhile).
 It is also assumed that the offer is applied by grouping the cheapest N items, and then the next cheapest N items, etc. It does not do any search to find the smallest/largest possible saving given the items purchased.
 5. Prices are in pence.
 There is no checking for negative or zero values when storing prices in the PricesDatabase.
+6. The saving from an offer is in pence and will be a negative value.

 ## Usage